Julien-Elie/usenet-signcontrol/README.md

 - **CHECKGROUPS\_FILE**

 The file which contains the current checkgroups.
+Make sure it is correctly encoded in UTF-8 (if of course it contains non-ASCII characters).

 - **ENCODING**

 The encoding of control articles.
 The default value is `UTF-8`, which is the charset that SHOULD be used for non-ASCII characters, per [Section 4.2 of RFC 5537](https://datatracker.ietf.org/doc/html/rfc5537#section-4.2).
+Make sure your terminal is configured for UTF-8 input too!

 ## Useful Resources